 The Foundry also designed and made 900 special trivets for the “Grundsow” (Groundhog) Lodge No. 1 on the Lehigh River at Northampton, Pennsylvania, February 2, 1956.
 This trivet has a groundhog in the center, flanked by a trio of hearts, and the handle is decorated.

-Harner photo and book excerpt shared with permission of David Esser, Kutztown Publishing Company, Kutztown, Pennsylvania.
+The John Zimmerman Harner photo and book excerpt above have been shared with permission of David Esser, Kutztown Publishing Company, Kutztown, Pennsylvania.

 Grundsow Groundhog Trivet, JZH, 1956.
 Cast iron, 12 x 7 1/2″.

 I treasure my copy of Seed Time to Harvest and highly recommend this limited edition hardbound book for any trivet collector’s personal library.
 Copies can occasionally be found on Amazon.
 Harner, John Zimmerman with Dechant, Alliene Saeger.
 Seed Time to Harvest.
 Kutztown Publishing Company, 1957.